35percent/newblog/_posts/2021-08-05-former-council-leader-slides-through-the-revolving-doors.md

 ---
 ![](/img/pjterrapin.png)

-Former Council leader Peter John has joined the [long list](https://www.35percent.org/revolving-doors/) of former Council bosses now working for developers.
+Former Council leader Peter John OBE has joined the [long list](https://www.35percent.org/revolving-doors/) of councillors and ex-council staff now working for property developers.
+Cllr John was leader from 2010 to 2020, as well as being chair of London Councils from 2018 to 2020.

 He was recently [appointed Chairman](https://www.terrapingroup.co.uk/ourPeople/17) of Terrapin Communications, a lobbying firm for property developers: